 My dear Poole,

 I could inform the dullest author of how he might write an interesting book.
 Let him relate the events of his own life with honesty, not disguising the feelings that accompanied them.
-I never yet read even a Methodist’s Experience in the Gospel Magazine without receiving instruction and gospelamusement; and I should almost despair of that man who could peruse the Life of John Woolman without an amelioration of heart.
+I never yet read even a Methodist’s Experience in the Gospel Magazine without receiving instruction and amusement; and I should almost despair of that man who could peruse the Life of John Woolman without an amelioration of heart.

 As to my Life, it has all the charms of variety,-high life and low life, vice and virtues, great folly and some wisdom.